Question

 Technical

-Best for cloud or infrastructure work where you allocated and prepared resources, showing technical competence in modern environments
+Ideal for cloud or infrastructure work where you allocated and prepared resources, showing your understanding of resource management and capacity planning

 Leadership